phpDocumentor/phpDocumentor/README.md

 ### Directly from source (Github)

-1. Download the latest released version from [http://www.phpdoc.org](http://www.phpdoc.org) or if you feel really adventurous you can try the latest unreleased.
+1. Download the latest released version from [Github](https://github.com/phpDocumentor/phpDocumentor2/tags) or if you feel really adventurous you can try the latest [unreleased](https://github.com/phpDocumentor/phpDocumentor2/tarball/develop).
 2. Unzip the downloaded file to the intended destination location.
 3. phpDocumentor comes without templates by default when manually installed, to install the default template call the template installer and install the `responsive`